Overview of COVID-19 and Mechanical Ventilation

 The EVMS Critical Care Covid-19 Management Protocol.
 This is the EVMS recommended approach to COVID-19 based on their consideration of the best (and most recent) available literature.
 Information regarding COVID-19 as not a typical presentation for ARDS.

 The Australian and New Zealand Intensive Care Society has provided guidelines for COVID-19.
 Guidelines include ICU planning such as measures to reduce ICU demand and increasing the infrastructure.
 Infection control strategies for testing, isolation and PPE are reviewed.

 The CDC has put in place infection prevention and control recommendations for patients with suspected or confirmed coronavirus disease in healthcare settings through limiting germs, isolating infected patients and protecting healthcare professionals through hand hygiene and appropriate personal protective equipment (PPE).
 There is a shortage of PPE in the United states for masks, gloves and gowns during this epidemic.
 The CDC also has some recommendations to optimize PPE and extend supplies.

 The National Tracheostomy Safety Project in the UK has also issued some guidance for management of patients with tracheostomy during the coronavirus outbreak.
 The recommendations include information regarding where to manage patients with tracheostomy, strategies for the actual tracheostomy procedure, and then mechanically ventilated versus spontaneously breathing patients.

-Information surrounding the coronavirus has been changing.
+We will continue to update this resource page.
+However, information surrounding the coronavirus disease has been changing.
 Please continue to check on the references for further information.
+See references below.